USS Nathanael Greene

-USS Nathanael Greene (SSBN-636), a fleet ballistic missile submarine, was the third ship of the United States Navy to be named for Major General Nathanael Greene (1746–1786), who served in the Continental Army during the American Revolutionary War.
+USS Nathanael Greene (SSBN-636) was a fleet ballistic missile submarine.
+It was the third ship of the United States Navy to be named for Major General Nathanael Greene (1746–1786), who served in the Continental Army during the American Revolutionary War.

 Construction and commissioning

 Nathanael Greenes keel was laid down on 21 May 1962 at the Portsmouth Naval Shipyard in Kittery, Maine.
 The construction of the ship was supervised by Commander Lawrence Dennis Ballou.
 She was launched on 12 May 1964, sponsored by Mrs. Neander W. Wade, a descendant of Nathanael Greene, and commissioned on 19 December 1964 with Commander Robert E. Crispin in command of the Blue Crew and Commander William M. Cossaboom in command of the Gold Crew.

 Service history

 Nathanael Greene departed Portsmouth for shakedown on 30 December 1964, with her Gold Crew embarked; it was relieved on 1 February 1965 by the Blue Crew.
 Her shakedown period was followed by repairs and alterations at Portsmouth Naval Shipyard, after which the submarine, with her Blue Crew embarked, departed the shipyard for ballistic missile loading and her initial Polaris missile deterrent patrol.

 In 1970-1971 Nathanael Greene was refueled and received its conversion to launch Poseidon missiles at Newport News Shipbuilding.
 Following Yard period and Shakedown, the Greene proceeded to Cape Canaveral for a test missile launch.
 In March 1972 the Greene departed for her first deterrent patrol following conversion ending up in Holy Loch, Scotland.